 Admission to the College does not guarantee admission to all programs within the College.
 Admission to the Community Health Worker class is with instructor permission.
 Students wishing to enter the Nurse Aide Training Class and/or programs of Nursing, Respiratory Therapy, and Medical Assisting, must submit additional applications.
-These applications may be obtained in the Counseling and Advising Center, Room 1050.
+These applications may be obtained in the Counseling and Advising Center, Room 1050 or on the MCC website (www.muskegoncc.edu).